jhwjhw0123/Imbalance-XGBoost/README.md

 <br />

 ### Scared by the above equations?
 It's ok
 That's the reason I upload this to github: I have done the job and coded them into the script, you can simply use it and ignore the equations!
 Remember to call *Xgboost_classsifier_sklearn* class and specify the parameter *special_objective* when implementing the class to an object.
-Also, you can change the prarameter $\alpha$ or $\gamma$ inside the script.
+The prarameters $\alpha$ and $\gamma$ can be specified by giving a value when constructing the object, and you are able to perform validation for these parameters with the Gridsearch method of SK-learn.

 # Enjoy Using!
 @author: Chen Wang, Dept. of Computer Science, School of Art and Science, Rutgers University (previously affiliated with University College London, Sichuan University and Northwestern Polytechnical University) <br/>